NilsHellwig/ABSA-annotation-tool/README.md

 - ` , great,  ` → `great` (whitespace and commas removed)
 - `(excellent)` → `excellent` (parentheses removed)

 This ensures consistent annotation quality and removes common annotation errors.
-To disable phrase cleaning, use the `--disable-clean-phrases` CLI option.
+To disable phrase cleaning, use the `--disable_clean_phrases` CLI option.

 **Important**: Both CSV and JSON files must be saved with UTF-8 encoding to support international characters and emojis.